enkidevs/curriculum/web/styling/css-basics/internal-css.md

 ---
 ## Content

-The next two ways of writing CSS code do not require an external `.css` file - both structure (HTML) and style (CSS) live inside the same HTML file.
+The next two ways of writing CSS code do not require an external `.css` file - both structure (HTML) and style (CSS) can live inside the same HTML file.

 ### Internal CSS